 As described in Notes 2 and 5 to the financial statements, management assesses the possibility of impairment in the carrying value of mineral properties whenever events or changes in circumstances indicate that the carrying value may not be recoverable (impairment indicators).
-The carrying value of the Company's mineral properties was \$30.9 million as of November 30, 2022.
+The carrying value of the Company's mineral properties was \$30.9 million as of November 30, 2023.
 Management applies judgment to assess whether events or changes in circumstances indicate the carrying value of an asset may not be recoverable, giving rise to the requirement to conduct an impairment test.
-Events or changes in circumstances that could trigger an impairment test include (i) significant adverse changes in the business climate including significant decreases in copper, zinc, and other metal prices, or significant adverse changes in legal factors, (ii) an accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of the mineral properties, and (iii) significant decreases in the market prices of the mineral properties.
+Events or changes in circumstances that could trigger an impairment test include (i) significant adverse changes in the business climate including significant decreases in copper, zinc, and other metal prices, or significant adverse changes in legal factors, (ii) an accumulation of costs significantly in excess of the amount originally expected for the construction of the mineral properties, and (iii) significant decreases in the market prices of the mineral properties.

-The principal considerations for our determination that performing procedures relating to the assessment of impairment indicators of mineral properties is a critical audit matter are that there was judgment by management when assessing whether there were impairment indicators related to the Company's mineral properties, specifically in regards to assessing whether there were: (i) significant adverse changes in the business climate including significant decreases in copper, zinc, and other metal prices, or significant adverse changes in legal factors, (ii) an accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of the mineral properties, and (iii) significant decreases in the market prices of the mineral properties.
-This in turn led to a high degree of auditor judgment and subjectivity in performing procedures to evaluate audit evidence relating to the judgment made by management in their assessment of impairment indicators that could give rise to the requirement to conduct an impairment test.
+The principal considerations for our determination that performing procedures relating to the impairment indicator assessment of mineral properties is a critical audit matter are that there was judgment by management when assessing whether there were impairment indicators related to the Company's mineral properties, specifically in regards to assessing whether there were: (i) significant adverse changes in the business climate including significant decreases in copper, zinc, and other metal prices, or significant adverse changes in legal factors, (ii) an accumulation of costs significantly in excess of the amount originally expected for the construction of the mineral properties, (iii) significant decreases in the market prices of the mineral properties.
+This in turn led to a high degree of auditor judgment and subjectivity in performing procedures to evaluate audit evidence relating to the judgment made by management in their assessment of impairment indicators that could give rise to the requirement to conduct an impairment test, and (iv) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the financial statements.
-These procedures included, among others, (i) evaluating whether there were significant adverse changes in the business climate including significant decreases in copper, zinc, and other metal prices by considering external market and industry data, (ii) evaluating whether there were significant adverse changes in legal factors with respect to title matters by obtaining on a sample basis evidence to support the rights to the mineral properties, (iii) evaluating whether there were significant decreases in the market prices of the mineral properties by considering prolonged declines in Trilogy Metals Inc.'s share price, and (iv) evaluating whether there was an accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of the mineral properties, or other factors that may indicate that the carrying values of the mineral properties may not be recoverable, through consideration of evidence obtained in other areas of the audit.
+These procedures included, among others, (i) evaluating whether there were significant adverse changes in the business climate including significant decreases in copper, zinc, and other metal prices by considering external market and industry data, (ii) evaluating whether there were significant adverse changes in legal factors with respect to title matters by obtaining on a sample basis evidence to support the rights to the mineral properties, (iii) with the assistance of professionals with specialized skill and knowledge evaluating whether there were significant decreases in the market prices of the mineral properties by considering the implied in situ value of recent market transactions of comparable mineral properties, and (iv) evaluating whether there was an accumulation of costs significantly in excess of the amount originally expected for the construction of the mineral properties, or other factors that may indicate that the carrying values of the mineral properties may not be recoverable, through consideration of evidence obtained in other areas of the audit.